NYULibraries/aco-site/README.md

 ```bash
 $ grunt
 ```
-  If you want to watch the source files
+  If you want to watch the source files.

 ```bash
 $ grunt watch